hbkworld/streaming-spec/dimensions.md

 This is an idea how to describe any value of the mentioned signals in one generic way.
 The second dimension carrying the values in the HBM streaming protocol is replaced with a value that has several dimensions.

+### Scalar value or Series of values

+A dimension of a measured value might be described completely as single point (i.e. the measured strain at a point in time).
+In other cases a dimension of ameasured values might consist of a series of several values (i.e. a spectum that contains several points over a frequency with an amplitude).

+To map a series of values that belong together, a dimension might deliver an array of points for each measured value.
+The number of values in the array is expressed by a meta information of the dimension.

 There is a signal-related meta information that describes all value dimensions of the signal: